omaraflak/omaraflak.github.io/markdown/cuda.md

 > How to choose the dimension of the matrix?

 It depends on the problem.
-If you have 1000 elements to process, you can use a single block of 1000 threads `<<<1, 1000>>>` to process your data.
+If you have 1000 elements to process, you can use a single block of 1000 threads `<<<1, 1000>>>`.
 But remember each block has a limit of 1024 threads.
-So if you wanted to process 2000 elements at once, you would have to split those over 2 blocks.
+If you wanted to process 2000 elements at once, you would have to split those over 2 blocks.
 For example by using 2 blocks of 1000 threads `<<<2, 1000>>>`.

-> What if we have more threads than elements to process?
+## What if we have more threads than elements to process ?

 Say you want to process 1049 elements (that's a prime number).
 The best you can do is start the kernel with `<<<2, 525>>>`.
 This will leave a single **unused** thread (1050 threads vs 1049 elements to process).

-Of course, since CUDA doesn't know this thread is unused, it will still run.
+Of course, since CUDA doesn't know this thread is unused, it will run regardless.
 It is your job to make it a no-operation.
 This is why we have this line in the kernel:

 ```cpp
 if (i < size) {